iainctduncan/papers/source/features_usage.rst

-as the work that the gc must do is heavily dependent on the particular algorithms and data structures used in the program over which it is running (i.e., a program of some given size and memory use may require more or less garbage collection depending on how precisely it is written).
+as the work that the gc must do is heavily dependent on the particular algorithms and data structures used in the program over which it is running (i.e., a program of some given size and memory use may require more or less garbage collection processing, depending on how precisely it is written).
 (Deutsch, 1976, 522-523)
 .. citation (Deutsch) FIX BIB (was ACM)

-For theses reasons, the use of garbage collected languages is not common in real-time audio programming, where the program must be doing constant calculations to produce streams of samples.
+For theses reasons, the use of garbage- collected languages is not common in real-time audio programming, where the program must be doing constant calculations to produce streams of samples.
-Scheme for Max, however, is intended to be used at the *note level*, rather than the *audio level*, thus the time between blocks of computation is potentially much higher (i.e., the temporal gap between notes rather than between blocks of samples), giving us potentially adequate time for a garbage collector to run.
+Scheme for Max, however, is intended to be used at the *note level*, rather than the *audio level*, thus the typical time between blocks of computation is potentially much higher (i.e., the temporal gap between notes rather than between blocks of samples), giving us potentially adequate time for a garbage collector to run.
 Modern audio workstations allow a user to configure the output audio buffer size, corresponding to the number of samples the program pre-computes in one block, and thus also corresponding to the latency of real-time operation.
+This essentially provides the program with a buffer of time during which it can catch up on "bursty" work.
 While the s7 garbage collector will cause issues if attempting to run Scheme for Max programs in a host with very low output buffer and latency settings (e.g., 64 samples or less), on a modern computer and moderately sized program,